carbon-language/carbon-lang/docs/design/generics/details.md

 ### Blanket impls

-FIXME: Maybe "blanket `impl`s" are just the case where the `Self` type is a type variable?

-Also known as "blanket `impl`s", these are when you have an `impl` definition that is parameterized so it applies to more than a single type and interface combination.

-FIXME: Blanket impls:
+A _blanket impl_ is an `impl` that could apply to more than one type, so the `impl` will use a type variable for the `Self` type.
+Here are some examples where blanket impls arise:

 -   If `T` implements `As(U)`, then `Optional(T)` should implement
     `As(Optional(U))`.
 -   Any type implementing `Ordered` should get an implementation of `PartiallyOrdered`.
+-   `T` should implement `CommonType(T)` for all `T`, with `(T as CommonType(T)).Result == T`.

-Question: do we want to guarantee those two must be consistent by forbidding any overriding of the `PartiallyOrdered` implementation?
-In other cases, we will want to support overriding for efficiency, such as an implementation of `+=` in terms of `+` and `=`.
+FIXME: Question: do we ever want to guarantee consistency by allowing a blanket impl to forbid any specialization.
+For example, forbidding any overriding of the `PartiallyOrdered` implementation provided for types that implement `Ordered`?
+A big concern is that we don't have a total order on impls, and this can easily In other cases, we will want to support overriding for efficiency, such as an implementation of `+=` in terms of `+` and `=`.
--   `T` should implement `CommonType(T)` for all `T`

-FIXME: Exclude things that could introduce a cy
+FIXME: Exclude things that could introduce a cycle?

 -   If `T` implements `ComparableWith(U)`, then `U` should implement `ComparableWith(T)`.